ChannelOS vs Yodeck: a Yodeck alternative with no player hardware

 Yodeck is a capable, well-established digital-signage platform.
 If you have an AV team and you want fine-grained control over a fleet of dedicated player devices, it does that job well.
+Most people searching for a Yodeck alternative aren’t unhappy with the software at all — they’re unhappy that every screen needs a player box, a licence and somebody to provision it.

 Getting a screen live